alexlines/livepeer-transcoder-ops/README.md

   * My preference is to run it on a dedicated local node (not the transcoder)
 - **Security**
 This is not meant to be an exhaustive review of security practices, just a quick overview of some considerations that are top of mind.
-* Automating startup of `livepeer` by automatically supplying a password for the ethereum?
+* Securing Ethereum keys is a key consideration.
+Automating startup of `livepeer` by automatically supplying a password for the ethereum?
   * I just supplied a blank password the first time and then it doesn't ask for password on startup in the future
   * What are implications of no password?
 For backing up files, for security of account in general, etc?
   * Could just do it via command-line, but don't really want it to be visible to 'ps'